Australia Productive Economy Index

 All data sourced from official statistical bodies: ABS Β· Productivity Commission Β· RBA Β· AIHW Β· OECD Β· World Bank Β· Harvard Growth Lab Β· NDIA Β· IP Australia Β· DFAT Β· DCCEEW

-⚠️ Indicators flagged with the warning icon are either annual data carried forward, estimated pending ABS microdata validation, or biennial data interpolated.
-Validation of key estimated figures (NDIS overhead 14%, employee expense allocations, OECD peer benchmarks) is required before full publication.
+⚠️ Indicators marked with ⚠️ are either annual data carried forward, estimated pending ABS microdata validation, or biennial data interpolated.
+Validation of key estimated figures (NDIS overhead 14%, employee expense allocations, dwelling GFCF split, OECD peer benchmarks) is required before full publication.
 See working paper v0.5 for full validation checklist.

 ABS National Accounts (5206) ABS GFS (5512) ABS Labour Force (6202) Productivity Commission RBA Statistical Tables NDIA Quarterly Reports OECD.Stat World Bank WDI Harvard Growth Lab ECI AIHW